-Attorney General to investigate 'every corner' of Michigan State University
+Special prosecutor to investigate 'every corner' of Michigan State University

 The investigation began last year, Schuette's office said, but the scope and makeup of the probe wasn't announced until Saturday.

-"My department ... will find out who knew what and when, who took action, who failed to take action, what did or did not happen, and what should have happened," Schuette said.
+"My department ... will find out who knew what and when, who took action, who failed to take action, what did or did not happen, and what should have happened," Schuette said at a news conference in Lansing.

-"No individual and no department at Michigan State University is off limits."
+"No individual and no department at Michigan State University is off-limits."

-The investigation will be led by retired Kent County Prosecutor William Forsyth, assisted by the director of the Michigan State Police, Col. Kriste Etue, who said she will help determine whether crimes were committed.
+The investigation will be led by retired Kent County prosecutor William Forsyth, assisted by the Michigan State Police director, Col. Kriste Etue, who said she will help determine whether crimes were committed.

 Schuette's announcement comes three days after Nassar -- who also was a national gymnastics team doctor -- was sentenced to decades in prison for sexually abusing girls and young women in his care.